ssanthosh777/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**
-Thus, ENCODER 8TO3 DATAFLOW Modelling is executed using Quartus II.
+Thus, ENCODER 8TO3 DATAFLOW Modelling is executed using Quartus II..